 Make a picture in your mind of a beautiful image

 Repeat a simple word or mantra, like “happiness.”

-4. Clean up your diet, comfort foods can help your mood at the moment, just not in long term, proteins are great, meat, eggs, nuts etc., especially if you’ve taken up exercise.
+4. Clean up your diet.
+Comfort foods can help your mood at the moment, just not in the long term.
+Proteins are great, meat, eggs, nuts etc., especially if you’ve taken up exercise.
 Good fats, like in cheese, avocado, dark chocolate nuts, plus fruit and veg.
 Everything in moderation.

 6. Be creative.
 Direct your focus into something constructive.
 Rediscover your strengths.
 If you have a long-lost talent or interest, dive back into it.
 Listening to music, learning to play an instrument, try painting, dancing, singing, writing, keep trying new things to you discover what you enjoy.

 7. Read a good book.
 It’s a good way to relax.
 There’s even research that shows that reading books on psychology may boost your mood.
-Also learning about narcissistic personality disorder and what you’ve been through helps a lot of people in the recovery process, although that isn’t for everyone.
+Also, learning about narcissistic personality disorder and what you’ve been through helps many people in the recovery process, although that isn’t for everyone.

-8. Get a good support system going, reach out to support groups with people who know what you’ve been through and how to help, friends and family if they are available.
+8. Get a sound support system going, reach out to support groups with people who know what you’ve been through and how to help, friends and family if they are available.

 10. Try to manage your worry, keep a written diary.
-Set aside time to do it, then leave those worth in the diary and enjoy your day.
+Set aside time to tackle issues one by one, then leave those worries in the journal and enjoy your day.
 Keeping a diary on your anxiety also helps you spot signs and triggers.

 11. Baby steps, just start smiling at people or find something small that steps you out of your comfort zone.

 Click the links below to join Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.